 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Australian travellers do not require a visa for Serbia for visits lasting up to 90 days within a six month period from the date of first entry.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Serbia for the most up to date information.

 The Serbian authorities will not allow travel into Serbia from Kosovo unless you entered Kosovo from Serbia.
 There have been an increasing number of incidents where foreign nationals have been denied entry into Serbia if they have any border entry or exit stamps from Kosovo in their passports.

-The security situation along the Serbia-Kosovo border is unpredictable.
-Travellers intending to travel from Serbia to Kosovo, especially using border crossing Gates 1 and 31, Leposavic and Zubin Potok, are advised to consider alternate routes.
+Intermittent unrest remains likely along the border between Serbia and Kosovo, and in southern Serbia.
 See the travel advice for Kosovo for more information about travel to Kosovo.